Do you know that Strawberry Shortcakes are sold as “Christmas Cakes” in Japan?

 This is also its Number 1 best seller in Singapore.

 Compared to other cakes, the whipped fresh cream filling has a richer milk taste, but is still melt in your mouth.
+The sponge was just slightly on the dry side for me, but overall a delightful version.

 124 Hougang Ave 1, #01-1444, Singapore 530124